 Folks calling for a “let it rip” strategy, in which we lift quarantines and let the virus burn itself out through “herd immunity,” are now demonstrably wrong on at least three levels.
 First, that strategy has never worked for any human virus in history.
 Second, there’s ample evidence that SARS-CoV-2 will be especially resistant to natural herd immunity, now including numerous papers reporting reinfections, chronic infections, and poor antibody responses in many infected people.
 Finally, such a global “pox party” would be certain to kill millions of people whose lives could’ve been saved by a more responsible strategy.

 As has become increasingly clear over the past few months, SARS-CoV-2 loves parties.
 This virus is even more prone to “superspreader events” than most respiratory contagions, likely because of its high rate of spread through asymptomatic or minimally symptomatic people.
 An analysis in PLOS Biology describes ways we can limit these events to minimize the pandemic’s impact.
 It’s a great idea, but it means people have to stop doing stupid shit like this.
 I mean, really, hosting a big wedding reception in the middle of a pandemic?
 What did they think would happen?

 Pressing for change

 While pandemic news is the big headline right now, followed by the ongoing saga of the world’s worst loser, I hope every working journalist will take a moment to step back and think about where the media industry is going next.
 We’re at a critical juncture.
 As usual, Jay Rosen does an excellent job dissecting the current situation.
 I’m not going to give a “too long, didn’t read” summary, because everyone in journalism needs to read Jay’s essay in full and think about it.
 It’s important.

 That’s all for this time.
-As always, if you have a story you think will fit through our filter, please let us know directly or post a comment below.
+As always, if you have a story you think will fit through our filter, please let us know directly.